easternempire/AI-5/README.md

 1. **Getting Help:**

-   - **ED Forum:** Post questions related to course content, or technical issues on the ED forum.
+   - **Forum:** Post questions related to course content, or technical issues on the forum.
 This encourages peer learning and allows teaching staff to address common concerns.
 We regularly monitor the forum to provide guidance.
    - **Office Hours:** Attend office hours if you need personalized assistance or in-depth explanations.
-   - **Teaching Staff Helpline:** For matters specific to the teaching staff, please send your queries to ac215.2023@gmail.com.
+   - **Teaching Staff Helpline:** For matters specific to the teaching staff, please send your queries to anshikagupta.work.email@gmail.com.
    - **Email the Instructor:** For private or individual concerns, please feel free to directly email the instructor.

 2. **Deadline Policy:**

    Consistent and timely completion of assignments is imperative in this course.
 All course milestones must be submitted by 9:00 PM EST on the specified due dates.
 You are granted a total leeway of five late days throughout the course duration, with a maximum of two late days allowed for any single milestone.

-   Should you need to utilize late days, please inform the class helpline via email at [ac215.2023@gmail.com](mailto:ac215.2023@gmail.com) prior to the deadline.
+   Should you need to utilize late days, please inform the class helpline via email at [anshikagupta.work.email@gmail.com](mailto:anshikagupta.work.email@gmail.com) prior to the deadline.
 This ensures that the teaching team is aware of your situation and can account for it when grading.

    **Final Milestone:** It's important to note that no extensions will be permitted for the final milestone, under any circumstances.
 Therefore, careful time management is strongly encouraged to ensure that you can meet this critical deadline.